 Anti-competitive and costly government-mandated project labor agreements end open, fair and competitive bidding on contracts to build taxpayer-funded construction projects.
-Government-mandated PLAs discourage merit shop contractors from bidding on taxpayer-funded construction contracts and drive up costs between 12 and 18 percent, which results in fewer infrastructure improvements and reduced construction industry job creation.
+Government-mandated PLAs discourage merit shop contractors from bidding on taxpayer-funded construction contracts and drive up costs by between 12% and 20%, which results in fewer infrastructure improvements and reduced construction industry job creation.

-), introduced by Rep. Ted Budd (R-North Carolina) and Sen. Todd Young (R-Indiana), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.
+- The Fair and Open Competition Act (H.R.
+1858/S. 907), introduced by Rep. Ted Budd (R-N.C.) and Sen. Todd Young (R-Ind.), which would prevent the government from mandating a PLA as a condition of winning federal or federally assisted construction contracts.

-• Legislative or executive measures to preserve full and open competition on public construction contracts requiring government neutrality regarding a contractor’s use of a PLA.
+- Legislative or executive measures to preserve fair and open competition on public construction contracts requiring government neutrality regarding a contractor’s use of a PLA.

 A PLA is a project-specific collective bargaining agreement with multiple unions that is unique to the construction industry.
 The National Labor Relations Act permits construction employers to execute a PLA voluntarily, but when a PLA is mandated by a government agency, construction contracts can be awarded only to contractors and subcontractors that agree to the terms and conditions of the PLA.